Skip to main content

 • Become familiar with academic regulations and university and business core requirements as contained in the Leavey School of Business Advisor Manual and the University Bulletin, and other university resources for referral purposes.

-• Attend and participate in Peer Advisor Training for a half day prior to the start of fall quarter.
-(Early move-in available for students will be living on campus)
+• Attend and participate in Peer Advisor Training for a half day prior to the start of the fall quarter.
+(Early move-in available for students who will be living on campus)

 • Mandatory enrollment in BUSN 190 – LSB Peer Advisor practicum.
-This is a P/NP class which meets for an hour and a half on five Monday evenings (5:25-7:10 PM) of each quarter.
+This is a P/NP class which meets for an hour and a half each quarter (time/day TBD).
 We will utilize this time together to accomplish the following objectives:

 • Practice and apply advising and interpersonal skills in the practice of developing a supportive relationship with a group of first-year assigned advisees, as well as other business students who have questions about university and school of business policies, procedures, and graduation requirements.